gopy: extending CPython with Go

 Unfortunately, this probably means another slight performance hit with regard to

-what could be achieved with Go-1.5
+what could be achieved with Go-1.5.

-types, named types, slice types and array
+gopy is currently able to wrap struct types, named types, slice types and array

 types, as well as the methods which are attached to it.

-is also clever enough to translate functions using the comma-error idiom into their python
+gopy is also clever enough to translate functions using the comma-error idiom into their python equivalent (ie: a function raising an Exception.)

-s are also handled: gopy
+Exported vars and consts are also handled: gopy generates “getters” and

 “setters” for the former and only “getters” for the latter, to preserve the